tilt-dev/tilt.specs/enable_disable_resources.md

 NB: This might be a good thing!
 For resources where it takes a long time to start or stop a service, you probably WANT the controller to make smart decisions about "queued up" toggles.
+But this may introduce issues where different controllers make different decisions about how the trigger is applied.

 A slight variant on this idea: `DisableStatus` doesn't explicitly model whether the resource is disabled.
 Instead, we just see the resource has been terminated